 At this point keep stirring.
 The water will start steaming.
 Effectively what you’re doing is heating the sugar so it melts, and boiling off the excess water.

 As the mixture boils, the corn will heat, imparting it’s flavor into the syrup.

 Keep stirring as the mixture boils.
 Eventually, the mixture will reduce to about half it’s size.
 Once the corn syrup starts to look yellow and get thick, you know you’re almost there.

-Your corn syrup is ready to remove from the heat when the top starts to bubble consistently over the entire surface of the corn syrup.
+Your homemade corn syrup is ready to remove from the heat when the top starts to bubble consistently over the entire surface of the corn syrup.